 Chris Canning is a mixed civil and criminal practitioner.

 He practises in personal injury, clinical negligence, crime, employment and general civil work.
-His civil practice includes claims valued in excess of £1m.
-He has appeared in criminal trials which have attracted national notoriety.
+His civil practice includes claims valued in excess of £1m, and he is instructed to act for HM Government as a member of the Attorney-General’s Civil Panel of Counsel.
+In crime, Chris has appeared in jury trials of national significance.
 His work sometimes overlaps the civil and criminal jurisdictions and he has appeared in both divisions of the Court of Appeal.

 Chris is qualified to accept instructions directly from clients and is registered under the Bar Council’s Public Access Scheme, meaning that members of the public who seek specialist advice can come direct to him.
 In addition, he welcomes instructions from solicitors, in-house law departments, qualified foreign lawyers, and clients licensed by the Bar Council to give instructions direct to barristers under the Bar Council’s Licensed Access Scheme.
 For more information please visit our Direct Access page here.